-It had become dark in the city, after watching the sunset on the cycle in and we needed to get to our place to stay for the night, which was in Besiktas, the other side of the Golden Horn about 25km away.
+It had grown dark in the city after watching the sunset on the cycle in.
+We needed to get to our accommodation with a Couchsurfer, which was about 25km away, in Besiktas the other side of the Golden Horn.
 Tom and I were both tired, so we decided to split up to find it.

-I met Maria at the ferry port and followed her along past the Ottoman palace which looked amazing lit up.
+I met Maria at the ferry port and followed her past the Ottoman palace.
+It looked amazing lit up.
 Large trees lined the main street in Besiktas with Turkish flags hanging between them.
-It was very atmospheric.
-I sunk into bed that night and slept very well after a very long day.
+It was very atmospheric but we needed to keep going to just to get to our destination.
+The city lights became a blur as we took turn after turn, but eventually we did get to our host and I sunk into bed that night and slept very well after a very long day.

-Another guest, Simon, from Vancouver in Canada, moved into the house a few days later.
+Another guest, Simon from Vancouver in Canada, moved into the house a few days later.
 He had cycled from Amsterdam to Istanbul via France, Spain, Italy, Croatia, Bosnia, Macedonia, Greece and Turkey.
 En route he had spent a month in Barcelona.
 He had stayed with people he had met along the way and wild camped.
 Simon told us about his involvement back home in bike polo, which is like usual polo but with bikes instead of horses.

 We moved to stay with some other friends in Mediciekoy.
 Ben, from String Films came out to do some filming.
 We went to the Prince’s Island of Kuniliada and filmed some interviews on the beach.
 On the way back we got some nice shots of the sun setting behind the Blue Mosque and Aya Sophia.
-It was good to see Ben and interesting to hear what he had to make of our video footage that we had sent back.
+It was good to see Ben and interesting to hear what he had to make of the video footage we had sent back.

 All the visitors were moved back outside once the main call to prayer happened amplified from the speakers on the spires.
 It is very atmospheric and exotic sounding to me although I have started to get used to it.
 For the last few days, we have been staying in Kadikoy with an Art History student and now an English teacher.

 That’s it for the moment.
 We are really looking forward to leaving now but we can’t go without our parcels and without my new wheels, which is quite frustrating.
-Time and patience, will I’m sure, resolve these issues.
+Time and patience will, I’m sure, resolve these issues.